 An appeal is usually heard by a panel of three Appellate Judges, and the hearing consists of legal argument by counsel.
 Generally, no new evidence or testimony is permitted to be given to the Court of Appeal on an appeal, unless special permission is granted.

-From a Court of Appeal decision, an unsuccessful party’s only means of further challenge to the decision is to seek leave to appeal to the Supreme Court of Canada, the highest level of court in our country.
+From a Court of Appeal decision, an unsuccessful party’s only means of a further challenge to the decision is to seek to leave to appeal to the Supreme Court of Canada, the highest level of court in our country.
 Seeking leave means the party wishing to appeal must first obtain permission from the Supreme Court to pursue such a further appeal.
 The Supreme Court of Canada rarely grants leave to appeal, as it generally only hears a limited number of cases and looks to consider issues that may be of general or wider public importance.

 The court process can be a lengthy one, especially as birth injury cases are complex and involve many medical issues, damages issues, experts, and medical charts and records.
-There are many stages and aspects to a lawsuit that require a great deal of work, strategy, preparation, and skill.
+There are many stages and aspects to a lawsuit that requires a great deal of work, strategy, preparation, and skill.
 The guidance of a skilled litigation counsel with experience in birth injury cases is therefore crucial for navigating the court process.

 - Improper Fetal Monitoring - December 19, 2022